-A migraine can be one of the worst pains to experience taking control of many people’s lives.
-Not only can it be debilitating and painful, but it can affect a person professionally as well as their relationships and their quality of life.
+A migraine can be one of the worst pains to experience taking control over many people’s lives.
+Not only can it be debilitating and painful, but it can affect a person professionally, as well as their relationships and their quality of life.

 Statistically, there are eight million migraine sufferers in the UK, with an average of 190,000 daily attacks, according to The Migraine Trust.
 Ireland alone has half a million sufferers, that’s 12-15% of its population as per The Migraine Association of Ireland.